moshesimon/comp0035_cw1_2021-22/README.md

    or [use python in your shell.](https://pip.pypa.io/en/latest/user_guide/#requirements-files).
 4. Edit .gitignore to add any config files and folders for your IDE.
 PyCharm, VisualStudio Code, Xcode and NetBeans have already been added.
-5. `comp0035_coursework1.md` contains an outline structure of a document that you can use to write coursework 1.
+5. [comp0035_coursework1.md](comp0035_coursework1.md) contains an outline structure of a document that you can use to write coursework 1.

 Before you submit the coursework:

-1. Complete the `comp0035_coursework1.md` document.
-Use the coursework specification on Moodle which explains what needs to be included in the coursework.
+1. Replace this README.md with [comp0035_coursework1.md](comp0035_coursework1.md).
 2. Update requirements.txt with the libraries used in your project.
+3. Download the repository as a zip file from GitHub.
+Upload the zip file to Moodle in the coursework 1 submission assignment.